 After 3rd grade, Saxon has 2 numbers for each level which indicates grade and ability level placement.
 For instance, Saxon 5/4 is for average 5th graders or accelerated 4th graders.
 You can determine which level is appropriate for your child by administering the Saxon placement tests.

-Saxon Teaching and Solutions Videos
+Saxon Teaching Videos

 Saxon Math Pros and Cons